Ed Franco

-Edmondo Guido Armando Franco (April 24, 1915 – November 18, 1992) was a professional American football player.
-He earned fame as one of the legendary Seven Blocks of Granite and played professionally for the Boston Yanks.
+Edmondo Guido Armando Franco (April 24, 1915 – November 18, 1992) was an American professional football player for the Boston Yanks of the National Football League (NFL).
+He played college football for the Fordham Rams and earned fame as one of the legendary Seven Blocks of Granite.
 He was inducted into the College Football Hall of Fame in 1980.

 Early life

 Ed Franco was the youngest of nine children born to Italian immigrants, Nicola and Filomena Franco, on Christopher Street, in New York City.
 The family later moved to Jersey City, New Jersey, where Franco began to display his extraordinary athletic ability.
-He earned All-State honors at William L. Dickinson High School as both guard for the football team and catcher for baseball.
+He earned All-State honors at William L. Dickinson High School as both a guard for the football team and a catcher for baseball.